Methodology & Assumptions

 If the user indicates that the family has combined work and TANF for a relatively long period, there is a small potential for inconsistency between the data entered by the user and the assumptions that no children are subject to a family cap and no units are affected by a time limit.

 Concerning family caps, if the user indicates that the family has combined work and TANF for close to 2 years and the family includes an infant, that infant must have been born more than 10 months after the TANF case opened.
-In most states with a family cap policy, that infant would be affected by a family cap.
+In the 17 states with a family cap policy, that infant would be affected by a family cap; however, that would not be captured by this version of NICC.

-3. More information on SNAP benefits for Able Bodied Adults Without Dependents (ABAWD)
+3. More information on SNAP benefits for Able Bodied Adults without Dependents (ABAWDs)

-A childless adult who works fewer than 20 hours per week, with total earnings less than what would be earned by working 30 hours per week at the minimum age, may be limited to 3 months of SNAP benefits within a 3 year period.
+A childless adult who works fewer than 20 hours per week, with total earnings less than what would be earned by working 30 hours per week at the minimum wage, may be limited to 3 months of SNAP benefits within a 3 year period.
 However, areas with high unemployment are exempt.
-In 2008, 5 states and DC exempted all ABAWDs from the limits due to high unemployment.
 For fiscal year 2012, 45 states and DC were permitted to exempt all ABAWDS from the time limits.
+(See FNS 2011.)

 4. More information on federal and state income tax computation.

 NICC generally computes federal and state income tax liabilities and tax credits using mathematical formulas, rather than using the "tax tables" used by most taxpayers.
-Although the tax tables are based on the formulas, in some cases the results produced by the formulas may differ from the value shown in a table by a very small amount.
+Although the tax tables are based on the formulas, in some cases the results produced by the formulas differ from the values shown in a tax table by a very small amount.

 5. Cost of child care above the maximum reimbursement rate

 The total cost of child care entered by the user could exceed the maximum rate if the family uses additional arrangements other than the subsidized arrangement; or if the family has chosen a provider whose full charge exceeds the maximum rate.
-See Minton, Durham, and Giannarelli, 2011, for (1) data on which states sometimes or always require parents to pay the difference when the provider’s cost for an arrangement exceeds the maximum rate, and (2) states’ maximum reimbursement rates as of October 2009.
-(If a state uses different maximum rates for different “tiers” of providers, NICC’s calculations use the maximum rates for the highest tier.)
+See Minton, Durham, Huber, and Giannarelli, 2013, for (1) data on which states sometimes or always require parents to pay the difference when the providerís cost for an arrangement that exceeds the maximum rate, and (2) statesí maximum reimbursement rates as of October 2012.
+(If a state uses different maximum rates for different “tiers” of providers, NICC's calculations use the maximum rates for the highest tier.)

-Rowe, Gretchen, and Mary Murphy.
-"Welfare Rules Databook: State TANF Policies as of July 2008".
-The book and other data are available on the project’s website, http://anfdata.urban.org/wrd.
+Kassabian, David, Erika Huber, Elissa Cohen, and Linda Giannarelli.
+November 2013.
+"Welfare Rules Databook: State TANF Policies as of July 2012".
+The book and other data are available on the projectís website, http://anfdata.urban.org/wrd.